Enroll with us in a few easy steps

 Prepare for dental work.

-Before you have any dental work or procedures, talk with your hematologist and dentist to create a treatment plan together.
+Before you have any dental work or procedures, talk with your health care team and dentist to create a treatment plan together.
 Follow the checklist below before each dental visit.

 - Remind your dentist of your diagnosis of sickle cell disease